Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Model: Kicked harmonic oscillator

 \subsection{Classical dynamics}

 In the classical limit, the dynamics of the KHO model can be visualized by the following two-dimensional map:

-where $u=P/\omega$, and $v=X$ are scaled momentum and position variables, respectively and $\epsilon=K/\omega$ is the effective strength of perturbation.
+where $u=P/\omega$, and $v=X$ denote scaled momentum and position variables, respectively and $\epsilon=K/\omega$ is the effective strength of perturbation.
 In the remainder of this paper, we adopt the notation $\omega\tau=2\pi/R$.
-The system is considered to be in classical resonance (or simply resonance) whenever $R$ assumes integer values.
+The system is considered classically resonant (or simply in resonance) whenever $R$ assumes integer values.
+For non-integer $R$, the system is non-resonant.
 The KHO map can be physically realized through the motion of a charged particle in a constant magnetic field, with the particle being kicked by the wave packets of an electric field that propagates perpendicular to the direction of the magnetic field \cite{zaslavsky2007physics}.

 Under the rescaling of the variables $(X, P/\omega)\rightarrow (v, u)$, the unperturbed harmonic oscillator is rotationally invariant in the phase space.
-Besides, the kicking potential, $\cos X$, is invariant under the translations in the $X$-direction by integer multiples of $2\pi$.
-Thus, when $K$ is non-zero, there will be an interaction between the translational and rotational symmetries of the phase space.
-This interaction becomes more prominent for $R\in R_c\equiv\{1, 2, 3, 4, 6\}$, where the KHO displays translational and rotational symmetries in the phase space \cite{chernikov1989symmetry, afanasiev1990width}.
+Besides, the kicking potential, $\cos X$, is invariant under the translations along the $X$-direction by integer multiples of $2\pi$.
+Thus, when $K$ is non-zero, there will be a natural competition between the translational and rotational symmetries of the phase space.
+This competition becomes more prominent for $R\in R_c\equiv\{1, 2, 3, 4, 6\}$ \cite{chernikov1989symmetry, afanasiev1990width}.
 The system is exactly solvable for $R=\{1, 2\}$.
 In the remaining cases, the phase space consists of periodic stochastic webs.
-At $R=4$, the web appears as a square lattice, and for $R=3$ and $6$, it is a Kagome lattice with the hexagonal symmetry.
+These webs display translation and rotational invariance in the phase space.
+In particular, the cell structure of these webs closely resembles tessellations.
+For $R=4$, the web appears as a square lattice, and for $R=3$ and $6$, it is a Kagome lattice with hexagonal symmetry.
+In this work, we focus on the vicinity of $R=4$ for the studies of information scrambling.